 + c:\ >whoami

-this command can help you to see current user logged in.
+This command can help you to see the current user associated with Active Directory logged in.

 + c:\ >whoami /groups

-this command helps you to show you current group
+This command helps you to show the current group

 + c:\ > net user \domain

 This command shows you all users from any group in the active directory.

 also, you can see every user’s group by running this command :